johnson-amalraj/asic_dv/dev_tools/scripts/log_triage_dev/README.md

 # TODO Feature Ideas to Consider

+## Once all the features are added, Need to add the below features
+check the shortcut keys
-### Once all the features are added, Need to split the code into different files for re-usage
+update the feature list menu options and README.md also split the code into different files for re-usage
-### Need to add the clear features list

-## Visualization:
-Add basic charts (e.g., pie chart of error types, timeline of log events).
-Heatmap of error frequency over time or modules.

 ## Tagging System:
 Allow users to tag log entries for categorization.

-## Auto-Triage Suggestions:
-Use simple heuristics or ML to suggest likely causes or group similar issues.

 ## Integration Hooks:
 Allow integration with bug tracking tools (e.g., JIRA) or CI/CD pipelines.